Golf Shaft – Definition & Types Explained

 Do professional golfers use stock shafts?

 Most professional golfers do not use stock shafts, as they often require custom shafts to match their precise swing characteristics.
 Pros like Dustin Johnson and Bryson DeChambeau use custom-built shafts tailored to their needs.
-For example, Bryson uses custom graphite shafts in all his clubs, including his putter, for maximum performance.

 How do kick point and shaft flex work together?

 Kickpoint and shaft flex both affect ball trajectory but in different ways.
 The kick point influences where the shaft bends, with a high kick point creating a lower ball flight and a low kick point generating a higher flight.
-Shaft flex controls how much the shaft bends overall, which affects both trajectory and shot distance.

 Last Words